algosup/2024-2025-project-3-quickest-path-team-3/Documents/FunctionalSpecification/FunctionalSpecification.md

 The primary functions of the software are:

-1. **Pathfinding**: We must be able to find the quickest path between two landmarks based on a provided dataset (a csv file of american landmarks in this case).
+1. **Pathfinding**: We must be able to find the quickest path between two landmarks based on a provided dataset (a CSV file of American landmarks in this case).
-2. **Data validation**: A separate utility will verify the integrity of the provided dataset, ensuring graph connectivity and absence of loops.
+2. **Data validation**: A separate utility will verify the integrity of the provided dataset, ensuring graph connectivity and the absence of loops.
 3. **Response format selection**: The system supports user-selectable response formats, offering both XML and JSON outputs.
 4. **Error handling**: The API will return appropriate status codes and error messages based on standard REST API error handling practices.
 5. **Performance**: Ensure response times of under 1 second for an average laptop.

 ### User Roles

-Our current vision is for a single user role, the API user.
+Our current vision is for a single-user role, the API user.

 The API user will interact with the software through HTTP requests, and will be responsible for: